-Teff (Eragrostis Teff)
+Teff (Eragrostis teff)

 Teff is a self-pollinated, warm season annual grass which can be harvested multiple times during the growing season as dry hay, silage or pasture.
 As a fast-growing crop, Teff combines excellent forage quality with high yields during a relatively short growing period.
-It is adapted to all of South Africa and can be utilized for dairy, beef and horses.
+Adapted to most areas in South Africa and can be utilized for dairy, beef and horses.